Could We Eliminate Spam With DMARC?

 All the spammer has to do is also set up SPF and DMARC.

-With the authenticated sender (via DMARC and SPF) you wou
+With the authenticated sender (via DMARC and SPF) you would know it is a spammer.
+That's the point

 Only if the spammer doesn't use the same server/service as your sender or hasn't set up DMARC/SPF themselves.
 E-mail was built to be decentralized and robust, there are two problems with the current approaches: